Creating a Database

 In Alert Settings, select the alerts that you want sent to you and your team when the specified threshold is passed.

-After you click Activate, RV:
+After you click Activate, Redis Cloud Pro:

 - Calculates the number of shards needed for this database.